alanese/cryptopals/README.md

 36. `SRPServer` and `SRPClient`, both currently in `main.go`.
 Run `SRPServer` as a go-routine.
 37. Client side login in `C37LogIn`, currently in `set_5.go`.
 Server currently in `server/server_main.go`.
 Attack in `C37BypassLogIn`, currently in `set_5.go`
 38. Client in `C38Client`, server in `C38Server`, MTIM in `C38MITM`, all in `set_5.go`
-39. Generate keypairs with `GenerateRSAKeyPair`, encrypt with `RSAEncrypt`, decrypt with `RSADecrypt`, all currently in `main.go`.
-Modular inverse implemented in `ModInv` in `main.go`, but Go's built-in bigint implementation is used in the key generator
+39. Generate keypairs with `GenerateRSAKeyPair`, encrypt with `RSAEncrypt`, decrypt with `RSADecrypt`, all in `rsa.go`.
+Modular inverse implemented in `ModInv` in `crypto_utils.go`, but Go's built-in bigint implementation is used in the key generator